dmcable/spacexr/documentation/README.md

 cell types that could be present in the dataset that could contaminate the measurements for cell types being analyzed. \* `params_to_test`:
-List of indices for which parameters should be tested. \* `test_genes_sig`: Whether RCTDE should test genes for significance. \* `fdr`: False discovery rate for RCTDE gene testing.
+List of indices for which parameters should be tested. \* `test_genes_sig`: Whether GLAMDE should test genes for significance. \* `fdr`: False discovery rate for GLAMDE gene testing.

-### RCTDE results structure
+### GLAMDE results structure

-RCTDE results are stored in `myRCTD@de_results`.
+GLAMDE results are stored in `myRCTD@de_results`.
 All gene expression results are computed in the natural log.
-The first object of interest containing RCTDE results for all genes is `myRCTD@de_results$gene_fits`, referred to henceforth as `gene_fits`.
+The first object of interest containing GLAMDE results for all genes is `myRCTD@de_results$gene_fits`, referred to henceforth as `gene_fits`.
 This object is itself a list of several vectors and matrices of interest, including:

--   `gene_fits$mean_val`: A genes by cell types matrix representing the RCTDE point estimate of the differential expression coefficient of the explanatory variable.
+-   `gene_fits$mean_val`: A genes by cell types matrix representing the GLAMDE point estimate of the differential expression coefficient of the explanatory variable.
 For example, if the explanatory variable represents two regions (0 and 1 variable), the `mean_val` represents the log-fold-change between regions.
 For example,